yuriypylypyuk/keypr/README.md

 To verify, that project is up and running use `curl $(minikube service nginx-service --url)` Additionally, you can type in the console `minikube service nginx-service --url` and point the browser to the responce of that command, it should be something like `http://192.168.99.100:30135`

+To handle the data persistance, you would need to remove

+`COPY src/ /var/www/html/`

+`RUN cd /var/www/html && bin/grav install`

+from the `/docker/php/Dockerfile` and add

+`        volumeMounts:`
+`        - mountPath: /var/www/html`
+`          name: src`
+`      volumes:`
+`      - name: src`
+`        hostPath:`
+`          path: /hosthome/$USERNAME/keypr/docker_php/src`

+to the keypr/kubernetes/grav_deployment.yaml

+as VirtualBox is passing /home/ of the host os, to the guest os